abaumeler/CAS_DMIT/ln02/README.md

     python db_connect.py
     ```

-    The script should show an output something like this:
+    The script should output something like this:
     ```
     PostgreSQL database version:
     [('PostgreSQL 15.2 (Debian 15.2-1.pgdg110+1) on aarch64-unknown-linux-gnu, compiled by gcc (Debian 10.2.1-6) 10.2.1 20210110, 64-bit',)]